 - After the Eclipse from Berserk, Guts becomes the Black Swordsman, dedicating himself to hunting down the demonic Apostles of the Godhand and putting them to the sword.
 He also seeks revenge upon Griffith for the betrayal that led to having the Brand of Sacrifice put on his neck and the utter destruction of his last group of True Companions, not to mention his lover being driven insane.

-- The Survey Corp from Attack on Titan.
-In this post-apocalyptic setting, most of humanity is content to stay within the fortified walls of the last remaining settlement that the genocidal Titans are always trying to breach.
-The Corp are the only ones brave enough and skilled enough to stray outside to fight them, but even they tend to have tragically short lifespans.
+- The Survey Corps from Attack on Titan.
+In this post-apocalyptic setting, most of humanity is content to stay within the fortified walls of the last remaining settlement that the Titans are always trying to breach.
+The Corps are the only ones brave (or stupid, if you believe some citizens) enough and skilled enough to stray outside to fight them, but even they tend to have tragically short lifespans.
 Referenced by the first opening theme, as the German at the beginning translates to "Are you the prey?
 No, we are the hunters!"

 - Kurapika from Hunter × Hunter is dedicated to hunting down the Phantom Troupe/Genei Ryodan (also known as The Spider, each member being a leg), the villainous True Companions who are responsible for making Kurapika Last of His Kind.
 His vendetta kills about two of the twelvenote of them dead and puts their leader out of play for a considerable period.
 We visit them beating up a splinter group of the Big Bads of the arc-after-next just because Togashi wanted to play with them and their powers more.
 He has a tendency to bond with his villains.

 - Kuroe Kurose from Blood Alone was one of these before the series began, and it's something he tries not to bring up, especially considering his living with a vampire.